melanie-lei/apple-box/README.md

 ![Fruit Box Menu Screen](https://github.com/melanie-lei/apple-box/blob/main/fruitbox.png "Fruit Box Menu Screen")

-[^note]This program will not work if you have a regular sized monitor as it was programmed for my 2560 x 1080 monitor
+[^note]:  This program will not work if you have a regular sized monitor as it was programmed for my 2560 x 1080 monitor